 1) The percentage of the points that two team-mates score relative to each other each year.
 (Non-points finishes are also considered for less competitive cars.)
 2) The fraction of each year they spent as team mates.
 3) The points they scored compared to the maximum points available.
 4) The drivers experience and age during the season.

 The short version is that for each driver it looks at how they have performed versus every teammate they’ve had in F1 to give them (and every other F1 driver) a relative score.

 Of course such a system is never perfect.
-One thing to note here is that it’s only results compared to teammates that are compared, as opposed other potentially valid methods such as outright pace or circumstances causing the results.
+One thing to note here is that it’s only results compared to teammates that are compared.
+Other potentially valid methods such as outright pace or circumstances causing the results are not considered.
 As such, factors such as mechanical unreliability that primarily hits only one driver within a team can skew data over a short period of time (although an unreliable car does not skew the data much if both drivers are affected).
 The effect is generally small over a modern F1 season, and negligible over an entire career.
-However, bare in mind that the effect increases when looking at F1 seasons from several decades ago, due to both the increase in DNFs, the reduced number of races per year and the shorter careers of F1 drivers in the past.
+However, the effect increases when looking at older F1 seasons.
+This is due to the increase in DNFs, the reduced number of races and the shorter careers of older F1 drivers.

 I have previously looked at the best driver (and team) each year going back to 1985.
-The update below below goes all the way back to 1950, and also includes additional information that has come from the 2021 and 2022 seasons (which has mainly boosted Verstappen’s rankings as a whole).
+The update below goes all the way back to 1950.
+It also includes additional information that has come from the 2021 and 2022 seasons.
+(These have mainly boosted Verstappen’s rankings as a whole).

 So who is ranked as the best driver each year?

 |Year||Best Performing Driver||World Champion|